Dems to hold first-ever hearing on Medicare for All, as progressives fear 'deliberation theater' farce

 House Democrats will hold their first-ever hearing on Medicare for All legislation on Tuesday, advancing a sweeping proposal that several prominent 2020 Democratic presidential hopefuls have embraced -- even as some progressives caution the hearing may amount to a "farce," and President Trump and top Republicans call the idea a socialist prescription for disaster.

 The 10 a.m.
-ET Rules Committee hearing concerns the Medicare for All Act of 2019, which promises to provide coverage for "all people living in the U.S." within two years, according to the current draft of the bill and a summary released by Michigan Democrat Rep. Pramila Jayapal.
+ET Rules Committee hearing concerns the Medicare for All Act of 2019, which promises to rapidly provide coverage for "all people living in the U.S." within two years, according to the current draft of the bill and a summary released by Washington Democrat Rep. Pramila Jayapal.

+"I’m proud to announce this historic hearing on Medicare for All legislation," Rules Committee Chairman James P. McGovern, D-Mass., said in a statement.
+"We’ve made tremendous progress expanding health care over the years, most notably with passage of the Affordable Care Act. ...
+We have more work to do though and that’s why I’m a proud co-sponsor of this bill.
+It’s a serious proposal that deserves serious consideration on Capitol Hill as we work toward universal coverage."

 The legislation has secured the backing of more than 100 congressional co-sponsors, including New York Rep. Alexandrai Ocasio-Cortez and Minnesota Rep. Ilhan Omar.
 Presidential candidates Pete Buttigieg, Cory Booker, Kamala Harris, Kirsten Gillibrand, Bernie Sanders, and Elizabeth Warren have endorsed some version of the proposal, while Amy Klobuchar has instead supported only a public option.